terrinoni/GiveMeId/README.md

 To obtain the final jar just compile and build the code with Maven (or by using an IDE such as NetBeans), then run the jar with the following command:
 `java -jar GiveMeId-0.0.1-jar-with-dependencies.jar`

-The Spark web server will run on port 8082.
+The Spark web server will run on port 8082, accessible via browser.

 Now, SHUT UP AND TAKE YOUR ID!!!1!